 Investment Treatment at Maturity: Investments held within the II portfolio may have a limited time frame or reach their term as the impact has been created and BayTrust may choose to exit the investment to create impact elsewhere.
 The treatment of each investment at the "maturity" stage will be on a case-by-case basis with the general options of retaining the investment within the II portfolio, transferring to another portfolio, seeking repayment or selling.
 Ability to exit will be considered as part of the due diligence process and impact analysis.
+Consideration will also be given to the effect of change of ownership on the impact within the entity.

 Performance Management: The performance of each investment from a return, impact and risk perspective will be monitored on an ongoing basis.
-Any major changes to risk profile, impact or financial return expectations will be notified to the Investment Committee.
+Any major changes to risk profile, impact or financial return expectations will be notified to the investment committee.

-An annual report comparing actual versus expected return/risk/impact on the portfolio (and individual assets) will be provided to the IC meeting and the Board after financial year end, with a quarterly report highlighting any change to risk/concerns to the Investment Committee.
+An annual report comparing actual versus expected return/risk/impact on the portfolio (and individual assets) will be provided to the IC meeting and the Board after financial year end, with a quarterly report highlighting any change to risk/concerns to the investment committee.

-Revaluation: Assets held within the Impact Investment portfolio are required to be revalued at balance date to reflect fair value for accounting purposes.
+Revaluation: Assets held within the impact investment portfolio are required to be revalued at balance date to reflect fair value for accounting purposes.
 However, for internal reporting on the current value of assets, the methodologies utilised are as follows:

 - a) Loans balance remaining with no fair value adjustment.
-Such adjustment is considered to be a timing difference and not material at this level of our investments. - b) Funds at cost plus/minus reported gains/losses and fees. - c) Equity held at cost unless a formal revaluation by the company invested in has been undertaken.
+Such adjustment is considered to be a timing difference and not material at this level of our investments. - b) Funds at cost plus/minus reported gains/losses and fees. - c) Equity held at cost unless a formal revaluation by the company invested in has been undertaken or recent share transactions that demonstrate a different value.
 If there is evidence that the current value may be significantly different from the cost, then a valuation exercise may be undertaken for accounting and internal reporting purposes. - d) Bonds at cost with no fair value adjustment.
 Such adjustment is considered to be a timing difference and not material at this stage of our investments.
+However, if the face value of the bond is considered to be impaired, a revaluation may occur.

-Roles and Responsibilities: As the bulk of the Impact Investment portfolio is managed internally, the roles and responsibilities fall as follows: -
+Roles and Responsibilities: As the bulk of the impact investment portfolio is managed internally, the roles and responsibilities fall as follows: -

-Impact Investment Manager - to manage due diligence, seek investments for consideration that fit within this policy's intentions, seek to promote, and nurture potential investments that seek to create system change, liaise with external parties and investee re due diligence and deal flow, revise policy, conduct impact/ risk/ return assessments, support investees and the social enterprise/impact investment eco-system, manage the portfolio overall, and report on all factors to the CEO.
+Impact Investment Manager - to manage due diligence, seek investments for consideration that fit within this policy's intentions, seek to promote, and nurture potential investments that seek to create system change, liaise with external parties and investee re due diligence and deal flow, revise policy, conduct impact/ risk/ return assessments, support investees and the social enterprise/impact investment ecosystem, manage the portfolio overall, and report on all factors to the CEO.